 Future Urban Homestead???

 Citrus in the yard

 This inspired me to review our current inventory of homes to find some homes that could have potential as urban homesteads.
 One home that caught my eye was one of our office’s listings in Paia.
 This cute little three bedroom/1 bath home is on an 8,754 square foot lot.
 The home has a modest footprint so there is lots of room for gardening.
 You already have a headstart with mature citrus, banana and papaya growing in the yard.
 A ramshackle old greenhouse has potential to be revitalized.
 The home itself has a good southern exposure for net metered photo voltaic.
 It is right within Paia town so you can save money and energy by leaving your car parked at home.
-Contact us today if this potential urban homestead sounds good to you.
-Click here for more photos and additional information.
+This home sold.
+Contact The Maui Real Estate Team if you are interested in finding your own little urban homestead on Maui.